 Yet, guilt persists and creeps into those narrow channels of our lives filled with self-doubt.

 We wonder if we’re doing enough.
 We wonder if we’re doing the right things.
 We wonder…

 Is there a spray or something we can use to eradicate guilt?
 Maybe we need a new product called Guilticide.

 Are you smiling?
 Good.
 Me too.

 Before the folks on Shark Tank consider marketing a bottle of Guilticide, let’s look at one alternative treatment that feels good–HUMOR.
 Humor helps us stop the maddening downward spiral of depression and push away guilt.
 Let’s laugh and send some serotonin to our brains.
 We deserve it.

-Click on the image or text link to read my article for U.S. News & World Report on Coping with Caregiver Guilt.
+Click to read my article for U.S. News & World Report on Coping with Caregiver Guilt.